 I have worked for Dumfries and Galloway Advocacy Service since January 2013.
 Since then, my roles within the organisation have varied, which has been a fantastic opportunity for my own professional development.

 I absolutely love what I do.
 Every day is different.
-My favourite part of this role is when I have worked with a client, and I can actually see their confidence grow.
+My favourite part of working with a client is when I have worked with someone, and I can actually see their confidence grow.
 That really is so rewarding.

 I started training to become a volunteer advocate in November 2008.
 I was a Volunteer Advocate for three years and then took up position as Independent Advocate in the West of the region.
 In 2016 I was promoted to Service Co-ordinator and I continue to provide Independent Advocacy in the west of the region.